Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Computable analysis and complexity

-With characterizations of the classes $\#P1$ and $\#P$ in terms of integrals, we are able to show that solutions to certain Cauchy problems for the Laplace equation and the diffusion equation are in the classes $\#P_1$ and $\#P$, respectively.
-In fact, in Theorem \ref{th:Laplace.2d}, \ref{th:Laplace.d}, \ref{th:diffusion.compact}, we show that the solutions are even $\#P_1$-complete and in Theorem \ref{th:diffusion.neumann} that they are $\#P$-complete.
+With characterizations of the classes $\#P_1$ and $\#P$ in terms of integrals, we are able to show that solutions to certain Cauchy problems for the Laplace equation and the diffusion equation can be computed in the classes $\#P_1$ and $\#P$, respectively.
+In fact, in Theorem \ref{th:Laplace.2d}, \ref{th:Laplace.d}, \ref{th:diffusion.compact}, we show that the solutions are even $\#P_1$-complete and in Theorem \ref{th:diffusion.neumann} that they are $\#P$-complete meaning that the computation of the solutions in $\#P_1$ and $\#P$, respectively, are essentially optimal.
 The proofs of the above mentioned theorems have all a similar structure: \begin{itemize} \item[1.]
 Showing that the solution to the partial differential equation is Turing computable by constructing a Turing machine that satisfies \eqref{computable.function}. \item[2.]
 Giving a lower bound for the computational time complexity of solutions for arbitrary but fixed input data. \item[3.]
 Proving an upper bound for the computational complexity of solutions by constructing a specific input data.
 This proves the completeness of the solution with respect to the complexity class. \end{itemize}